-- ➤ When entering the classroom, go directly to your seat. - > Treat everyone with respect and dignity all the time. - > Bring notebooks, to include Cadet Handbook and Cadet Guidebook, and pen or pencil to every class. - > At the bell, the class leader will call the class to attention.
-The class will come to attention and remain at the Position of Attention. - At the direction of the class leader or designated representative, the class will recite "The Cadet Creed". - ➤ Upon completion of roll call, the class commander will call "Ready, Seats".
-The class will sit at the position of attention until given the command to "Adjust", the student may then relax in their seat, however, no talking is allowed. - ➤ No Food or Drink is allowed in the classroom area unless specifically authorized by the Instructors. - > Cadets must Raise Their Hand to be recognized. - Cadets will use Sir or Ma'am when addressing or answering Instructors, Teachers or Faculty. - ➤ When asking for permission or assistance, say "Please" first. - > Do not interrupt the Instructors conversation.
-Wait for acknowledgment and then say, "Excuse Me", Sir/Ma'am" - ➤ When a request is granted, say Thank You. - ➤ When the "end of class bell" rings, the instructor will call the class leader to dismiss the class.
-The class leader will call the class to Attention and give the command to Dismiss. - ➤ Cadets will be sure to take all personal items and trash when dismissed from the classroom and will be in the proper, complete uniform of the day (the uniform may be adjusted at faculty discretion to mitigate exceptionally hot or cold conditions). - ➤ All "Head Calls" (Restroom breaks) should be made before or after class. - > Each Cadet is responsible for reading the Information Board to keep informed of what is going on.
+When entering the classroom, go directly to your seat.

+Treat everyone with respect and dignity all the time.

+Bring notebooks, to include Cadet Handbook and Cadet Guidebook, and pen or pencil to every class.

+At the bell, the class leader will call the class to attention.
+The class will come to attention and remain at the Position of Attention.

+At the direction of the class leader or designated representative, the class will recite "The Cadet Creed" and/or Corps Values.

+Upon completion of roll call, the class commander will call "Ready, Seat".
+The class will sit at the position of attention until given the command to "Adjust", the Cadets may then relax in their seat, however, no talking is allowed.

+No Food or Drink is allowed in the classroom area unless specifically authorized by the Instructors.

+Cadets must raise their hand to be recognized.

+Cadets will use Sir or Ma'am when addressing or answering Instructors, Teachers or Faculty.

+When asking for permission or assistance, say "Please" first.

+Do not interrupt the Instructors conversation.
+Wait for acknowledgment and then say, "Excuse Me", Sir/Ma'am"

+When a request is granted, say Thank You.

+When the "end of class bell" rings, the instructor will call the class leader to dismiss the class.
+Class leader calls the class to Attention, gives necessary commands, then gives the command to dismiss.

+Cadets will be sure to take all personal items and trash when dismissed from the classroom and will be in the proper, complete uniform of the day (the uniform may be adjusted at faculty discretion to mitigate exceptionally hot or cold conditions).

+All "Head Calls" (Restroom breaks) should be made before or after class.

+Each Cadet is responsible for reading the Information Board to keep informed of what is going on.
 NOT reading the board is no excuse for not knowing what is required.

-Cadets are expected to attend MCJROTC functions.
-This includes everything from daily classes to extracurricular activities and special events
+Cadets are expected to maintain high standards of appearance and conduct on and off campus.